 - 1. Open a session in the QALoad Script Development Workbench. - 2.
-In the Workspace pane, click the Scripts tab, then double-click a script to open in the Workbook pane. - 3.
+In the Workspace pane, click the Scripts tab. - 3.
+On the Scripts tab, double-click on the appropriate script name to open it in the Workbook pane. - 4.
 From the Session menu, choose Insert>Datapool.
-The Insert Datapool Commands dialog box appears. - 4.
+The Insert Datapool Commands dialog box appears. - 5.
 On the Insert Datapool Commands dialog box, click Add.
-The Select Datapool dialog box opens. - 5.
+The Select Datapool dialog box opens. - 6.
 In the Type field, select Local.
 Note that you can also choose to insert a central datapool from this dialog box.
-If you choose to insert a central datapool from here, the QALoad Script Development Workbench places the Conductor command GET_DATA into the script just after the BEGIN_TRANSACTION command, bookmarks the command in the margin of the script, and uses any options set for the specified datapool in the QALoad Conductor. - 6.
+If you choose to insert a central datapool from here, the QALoad Script Development Workbench places the Conductor command GET_DATA into the script just after the BEGIN_TRANSACTION command, bookmarks the command in the margin of the script, and uses any options set for the specified datapool in the QALoad Conductor. - 7.
 In the ID field, give the datapool a unique identifier.
 The name can contain alphanumeric characters only.
 Use underscores () for spaces.
-This ID will help you identify the datapool in your script, for example "ACCOUNT NUMS". - 7.
+This ID will help you identify the datapool in your script, for example "ACCOUNT_NUMS". - 8.
 In the Filename field, type (or browse for) the fully qualified path of your datapool file.
-For example: c:\Program Files\Compuware\QALoad\Workbench\<middleware_name>\Scripts\datapool.dat - 8.
+For example: c:\Program Files\Compuware\QALoad\Workbench\<middleware_name>\Scripts\datapool.dat - 9.
 If you wish to re-use the datapool records when the script reaches the end of the file, select Rewind at End of File.
-To only use each record once, and then discard it, clear this option. - 9.
+To only use each record once, and then discard it, clear this option. - 10.
 When you are finished, click OK.
-The selected datapool is displayed on the Insert New Datapool dialog box. - 10.
+The selected datapool is displayed on the Insert New Datapool dialog box. - 11.
 Click OK.
 The QALoad Script Development Workbench will place a #define statement identifying the datapool file near the beginning of your script, and place the datapool commands OPEN_DATA_POOL, READ_DATA_RECORD, and CLOSE_DATA_POOL at the default locations in the script.
-These statements will be bookmarked in the margin for easy identification. - 11.
+These statements will be bookmarked in the margin for easy identification. - 12.
 When you are finished modifying the script, save any changes.